Volume Rate of Change – 4 Things to Consider Before Trading

 One should also take into account the fact that the volatility of the security can rise or stay flat over prolonged periods of time.
 Therefore, a day trader must take into account all these factors when deciding on what period setting they should use.

-For starters, a 10 or 20-period setting for the VROC is ideal and later, you can fine tune this setting based on the security being analyzed.
+For starters, a 10 or 20-period setting for the VROC indicator is ideal and later, you can fine tune this setting based on the security being analyzed.
 You should also consider the settings based on the time frame you are using.

 Because the VROC plots based on sessions, you can use the volume rate of change indicator on either the daily charts or even the intra-day charts.